Posts tagged accessories

 I could never pick a favorite.
 But I’ll say that I am really enjoying making chains lately.
 I have a beautiful new piece called the Nara Chain and I find it mesmerizing.
 I can definitely see more unique chain making in my future.

-Can’t wait to see what you will create next!
+We can’t wait to see!
 And finally, what do you love most about Colorado?

-Can’t wait to be back there next week!
-Catch Dante Perozzi at Jackalope Arvada on October 14th, & 15th
+Can’t wait to be back there soon!
+Catch Dante Perozzi at Jackalope Arvada on October 4th & 5th, 2025

 Website: www.danteperozzi.com